gnolang/gno/docs/getting-started/setting-up-funds/premining-balances.md

 ## 3. Start the local chain

-Now that our address and the desired premine balance is located in the `genesis_balances.txt` file, we can start the local Gno node.
+Now that our address and the desired premine balance are located in the `genesis_balances.txt` file, we can start the local Gno node.

 To run the local Gno node, make sure you are in the `gno.land` sub-folder, and run the appropriate make command: